Semtech Corporation (SMTC) Faces Class Action Suit Over Alleged CopperEdge Misrepresentations – Hagens Berman

-SAN FRANCISCO, Feb.
-28, 2025 (GLOBE NEWSWIRE) -- A class action lawsuit has been filed against Semtech Corporation (NASDAQ: SMTC), a prominent high-performance, semiconductor, Internet of Things systems and cloud connectivity service provider, alleging that the company misled investors about the suitability of- and the ramp-up schedule for- its CopperEdge product portfolio.
+SAN FRANCISCO, March 03, 2025 (GLOBE NEWSWIRE) -- A class action lawsuit has been filed against Semtech Corporation (NASDAQ: SMTC), a prominent high-performance, semiconductor, Internet of Things systems and cloud connectivity service provider, alleging that the company misled investors about the suitability of – and the ramp-up schedule for – its CopperEdge product portfolio.
 The suit, captioned Kleovoulos v.
 Semtech Corporation, et al., No. 2:25-cv-01474 (C.D.
 Cal.), represents investors who purchased or acquired Semtech securities between August 27, 2024 and February 7, 2025.

 Hagens Berman is investigating the alleged claims and urges investors who purchased Semtech securities and suffered substantial losses to submit your losses now.